 In Conversation With Susan Kusel

-Susan Kusel gave an exciting review of Jewish cookbooks; classic to contemporary authors.
-Her breathe of knowledge was as measurable as the books she handpicked for the lecture, huge.
-She charmingly rummaged through her huge assortment of cookbooks spotlighting Jewish cuisine in its many dialects.
-Her assortment included, Jewish holiday baking cookbooks, and even an encyclopedia of Jewish food.
+Susan Kusel gave an exciting review of Jewish cookbooks.
+Her breath of knowledge was as measurable as the books she handpicked for the lecture.
+She rummaged through her vast assortment of cookbooks spotlighting Jewish cuisine in its many dialects.
+The books included Jewish holiday baking cookbooks and even an encyclopedia of Jewish food.

-She spoke about the etymology of Jewish cookbooks and its authors.
+She spoke about the etymology of Jewish cookbooks and their authors.
 Family history and recipes passed down from mothers to daughters highlighted the conversation.
-The audience engaged Susan in conversations about family traditions and how these tradition have evolved.
-Books covered everything from chicken soup, to matzah ball soup.
+The audience engaged Susan in discussions about family traditions and how these traditions have evolved.
+The books covered everything from chicken soup to matzah ball soup.
 The topic of crabmeat recipes brought about humorous laughter.
 Is it kosher?
-Vegan recipes are an enigma, but a topic in need of writing about.
-Yes, there are Gluten free Jewish recipes!
+Vegan recipes are an enigma but a topic in need of discussion.
+Yes, there are Gluten-free Jewish recipes!

-Her knowledge about the cookbook industry, as well as Jewish cookbooks piqued my curiosity!
-She travels to New York on occasion to browse books in mainstream book stores and Jewish book stores.
-What a wonderful trip that will be!
-She spoke about Joe Nathan’s cookbook, and how beautifully it is made.
-It inspires one to cook!
+Her knowledge about the cookbook industry, as well as Jewish cookbooks, piqued my curiosity!
+She occasionally travels to New York to browse books in mainstream and Jewish book shops.
+What a wonderful trip that will be?!

-Practical tips for new authors writing their first books were helpful and gave a real-world view.
-One tip is to research your target market, those you which to inspire.
-Another tip, what genre of book will you write?
+Her tips for new authors writing their first books were helpful.
+She gave a real-world view of entering the industry’s peaks and challenges.
+One suggestion is to research your target market and the audience you wish to inspire.
+Another tip, what genre of the book will you write?
 Will you hire an agent?
 Which publisher should produce your book?

-The “Thought” event was held at Temple Rodef Shalom, which has an extensive cookbook library.
-Susan enjoys helping people find the cookbook, which brings about curiosity.
+The “Thought” event took place at Temple Rodef Shalom, which has an extensive cookbook library.
+Susan enjoys helping people connect with cookbooks and encouraging curiosity.
 See the link “Susan Kusel, “In Conversation About Historical Jewish Cookbooks” to view the entire lecture.